 This fee will pay for two members of your staff to take part in the eight week training and allow access to on-demand archives of the sessions.
-If you would like a larger team or wish to participate in the TLA as a single participant, please contact Lindsay, our program director, to discuss rates.
+If you would like a larger team or wish to participate in the TLA as a single participant, please contact Julia Smith, our Education Manager, to discuss rates.

 You must apply for acceptance to the Academy.
 NTEN has an application process because we want to ensure that participants are committed to the TLA and will participate fully.
 Additionally, the application helps NTEN do a pre-assessment of your organization's technology needs to help us best place you in a cohort and provide you with a strong peer network.
 NTEN will carefully evaluate all applicants for appropriate placement at the Academy.
 To this end, applicants should consider:

 - The application is to be completed by the Executive Director or someone at the Executive Level of the applying organization.

 - Our strong preference is that the organization must be willing and able to have both the Executive Level staffer and the tech-responsible individual attend the weekly webinars.